zweitag/middleman-images/README.md

 ### srcset

 Using `srcset` with *Middleman Images* is possible via the `image_path` helper.
-Corresponding to the way Middleman handles this in conjunction with the `:asset_hash` option
+This is how Middleman handles srcsets in conjunction with the
+`:asset_hash` option
 (see [Middleman#File Size Optimization](https://middlemanapp.com/advanced/file-size-optimization)).